Rai Benjamin

 Rai Benjamin (born July 27, 1997) is an American hurdler and sprinter specializing in the 400 m and 400 m hurdles.
-He is the second fastest man in history in the 400 m hurdles with a personal best time of 46.17 s.
+He is the third fastest man in history in the 400 m hurdles with a personal best time of 46.17 s.
 He won a silver medal at his first Olympic Games in 2021 and won the 400 m hurdles race at the 2024 Summer Olympics.
-Benjamin also won silver medals and at the World Championships in 2019 and 2022 in the men's 400 m hurdles, and gold medals in the 4 × 400 m relay in 2019 and 2021.
+Benjamin also has seven World Championships medals, including three gold.

 In college, Benjamin ran for the UCLA Bruins and then the USC Trojans, where in early 2018 he was part of the team that set the world best time in the indoor 4 × 400 m relay with a time of 3:00.77.
 At the time, his relay split time of 44.35 s was the fastest ever recorded in an indoor race.
 In June of the same year he also helped set the NCAA record in the same event but outdoors, and ran what was at the time the second fastest 400 m hurdles race of all time in 47.02 s.

 Early life and career

 Benjamin, from Mount Vernon High School (New York), just after completing his second year participated at the 2013 World Youth Championships held in Donetsk, Ukraine.
-He wanted to run for the USA, since he was born in New York, but in Donetsk he represented Antigua and Barbuda in the 400 m hurdles.
+He wanted to run for the US, since he was born in New York, but in Donetsk he represented Antigua and Barbuda in the 400 m hurdles.

 He won the 2015 New York Indoor State meet with a national-leading time of 33.17 in the 300 meters.
 He was a three-time New York State Public High School Athletic Association champion in the 400 m hurdles.
 Benjamin won a silver medal in the 400 meters at the 2015 CARIFTA Games.
 He was the 2015 New Balance 400-meter hurdles national champion.
 He ran the fastest 2015 prep time in the United States in the 400 m hurdles with a time of 49.97, fastest 400 m indoor time in the country with a 46.59 and the third fastest outdoor time 46.19.

+Professional career

+Benjamin turned professional in 2018.
 In 2017, the IAAF suspended all transfers of allegiance, meaning Benjamin could not represent the United States until transfers were reinstated in summer 2018.
 In October 2018, Benjamin's transfer request was approved, allowing him to represent the United States abroad and compete in USATF Championship events.
 At the 2018 Meeting Areva in Paris, he ran 19.99 in the 200 meters to take .65 of a second off his previous personal best.
-He became the 72nd person to break 20 seconds, in what is perhaps his third best event on the track.
+He became the 72nd person to break 20 seconds.